machury/datasciencecoursera/SamsungDataProject/CodeBook.md

 [67] "517_fBodyBodyAccJerkMag-std()"   "530_fBodyBodyGyroMag-std()"      "543_fBodyBodyGyroJerkMag-std()"

 ## The data:
-The data is the average of each variable for each activity and each subject.
+The data is the average of each feature for each activity and each subject.

 ## Any transformations or work that you performed to clean up the data:
 - First we install and load the necessay packages